People: All users

 Key features

 - Import Azure Cards using the in-app Azure Boards work items picker.
-This includes various sorting options
+This includes various sorting options.

-- Search for Azure Boards work items in the in-app picker
+- Search for Azure Boards work items in the in-app picker.

-- Automated easy-to-read card view changes while zooming in and out
+- Automated easy-to-read card view changes while zooming in and out.

 ✏️ Guarantee your Azure cards are always updated with card polling, which ensures users always get card updates even if webhooks fail.

-How to set up Azure Cards
+Set up the Azure Cards integration

 Setup is required on two levels: